openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 * :ref:`Close_discussions`

-For information about how enabling the cohort feature for a course affects options for moderating course discussions, see :ref:`Moderating Discussions for Cohorts`.
+For information about how using cohorts in your course affects how your course team might moderate course discussions, see :ref:`Moderating Discussions for Cohorts`.

 .. _Overview_discussions: